How To - Build a High-Quality Radio-less AllStar Node for Under $100

 duplex = 1 ; Full-duplex*

-Updating to the Latest ASL Code
+Updating ASL

 Wiring and Assembly